 So, is PTFE non-stick cookware safe?
 Toxicologists at UNC advise that as long as you remain mindful of proper handling, PTFE cookware certainly can be used safely.

 Never overheat nonstick cookware.
 When using nonstick cookware, it's essential to follow manufacturer instructions.
 The recommendation of low to moderate temperature settings is there for good reason.
-Always ensure temperatures are well below 500°F.
+Always ensure temperatures are well under 500°F.

 Do not heat an empty pot/pan.
 This could lead to the accelerated deterioration of the nonstick coating and the possible release of harmful fumes.
 It's always a good idea to have at least a little oil or butter in the pan when heating.